Small-Bodies-Node/pds4_tools/doc/user_manual.rst

 >>> structures = pds4_tools.read('http://url.com/label.xml') # Remote

-For remote URLs, the files will be downloaded to a temporary on-disk cache and deleted upon Python interpretation exit.
+For remote URLs, the files will be downloaded to a temporary on-disk cache and deleted upon Python interpreter exit.

-The `pds4_tools.read` function has several optional arguments that control warnings, scaling, and lazy-loading.
+The `pds4_tools.read()` function has several optional arguments that control warnings, scaling, and lazy-loading.
 It returns a PDS4 Tools object called a `StructureList` which is a ``list``-like object, consisting of Structure objects.
 A Structure typically consists of a data array or table, and the label portion that describes that it.